Infrabenji/cognitive-computing-frameworks/README.md

 Generating Figure 11

-Run Figure_11.py to generate Figure 11.
+Run 'Figure_11.py' to generate Figure 11.

-cd Paper1_Active_Inference_Hebbian
+'''cd Paper1_Active_Inference_Hebbian
 python Figure_11.py

 Generating Figure 12

 Run Figure_12.py to generate Figure 12.

-cd Paper1_Active_Inference_Hebbian
+'''cd Paper1_Active_Inference_Hebbian
 python Figure_12.py

 Generating Figure 13

 Run Figure_13.py to generate Figure 13.

-cd Paper1_Active_Inference_Hebbian
+'''cd Paper1_Active_Inference_Hebbian
 python Figure_13.py

-Comparative Analysis of Active Inference in Hebbian Networks and Cognitive Computing Frameworks (Link)
+**Comparative Analysis of Active Inference in Hebbian Networks and Cognitive Computing Frameworks**

-The 'Other' directory contains supplementary material that supports the research in the paper.
+######The 'Other' directory contains supplementary material that supports the research in the paper.

 For any issues or questions, please open an issue in the repository.